This essay addresses a now widely recognized shortcoming of the triune brain model — its view of emotion.

 The cerebellum contains over half of the brain’s neurons, is interconnected with all other systems, and has strong influences throughout the brain.
-It balances, coordinates, and integrates processing patterns – including positive and negative patterns – on all brain levels.
+It balances, coordinates, and integrates processing patterns – including positive and negative emotional patterns – on all brain levels.

 But as noted in Essay 2, we’re still not clear just how this cerebellar modulation shapes our minds.
-Its psychological influences remain largely matters of speculation.
+Its psychological influences, to some degree, remain matters of speculation.
 What does “mental balance” or “personality integration” actually mean at each brain level?
 Just how does this neutral stabilizing force, interacting with positive and negative emotion, play out in our lives?

 On the brainstem level, there’s not much need to speculate.
-We know the cerebellum coordinates all kinds of approach and avoidance behaviors, integrating body movements as it maintains body balance.
-It modulates sensory processing, including pleasure-pain perception.
+We know the cerebellum coordinates all kinds of approach and avoidance behaviors.
+It promotes smooth, unified movement patterns as it maintains body balance.
+It also modulates sensory processing, including pleasure-pain perception.
 It integrates sensory inputs into more or less stable perceptual patterns, and orients us in our sensory environments.
-It has similar stabilizing effects on positive and negative visceral programs.
+It has similar stabilizing effects on positive and negative visceral processing.

 On the limbic level, the cerebellum modulates our social emotions.
 It promotes social-emotional balance, and the word that best describes that balance is probably respect.
 Sometimes confused with positive (love, admiration) or negative (fear, submission) emotions, respect actually is neither.
 It is balanced regard for others and/or oneself.
 With respect, all kinds of positive and negative feelings are integrated into stable self-esteem and relationship patterns.